codernix/centicrypt/docs/src/implemented-proposals/ed_overview/ed_validation_client_economics/ed_vce_state_validation_protocol_based_rewards.md

 The effective protocol-based annual staking yield \(%\) per epoch received by validation-clients is to be a function of:

 - the current global inflation rate, derived from the pre-determined disinflationary issuance schedule \(see [Validation-client Economics](ed_vce_overview.md)\)
-- the fraction of staked SOLs out of the current total circulating supply,
+- the fraction of staked CNTCs out of the current total circulating supply,
 - the commission charged by the validation service,
 - the up-time/participation \[% of available slots that validator had opportunity to vote on\] of a given validator over the previous epoch.